MaximeFILIPPI/NavigationStackEX/README.md

 ## Passing Data

-How to pass data in the modern way:
+How to pass data (just like any SwiftUI views):

 ```swift